Skip to Content

 • Unlawful Action: The state must prove that you unlawfully delivered, manufactured, or possessed with intent to deliver a controlled substance.

-• Class B Felony: This is the most serious drug distribution charge for most substances.
-A conviction for distributing a narcotic drug from Schedule I or II, or methamphetamine, is a Class B felony.
-The penalties can include a prison sentence of up to 10 years and a fine of up to $25,000.
+• Class B Felony: Distributing a Schedule I or II narcotic, or methamphetamine, is a Class B felony carrying up to 10 years in prison and a fine of up to $25,000.

 Additional Penalties